 Born on January 17, 1706, in Boston, he was one of the earliest and oldest of the American Founding Fathers.
 He served as lobbyist to England, was first Ambassador to France, and has been called “The First American.”

 He was one of the five drafters of the American Declaration of Independence, along with John Adams and primary drafter Thomas Jefferson.
 Franklin was 70.
-At 81 he served as the oldest delegate at the Constitutional Convention, recommending a bi-cameral legislature.
+At 81 he served as the oldest delegate at the Constitutional Convention.

 During the Revolutionary War, he served as Minister to France and managed, with his sagacity and salon celebrity, to convince the French King Louis XVI to support the American cause financially and militarily.
 He dazzled the salon crowd with his notoriety and flirtation, much to John Adam‘s chagrin.
 When a person appeared before the French king in Versailles, it was always without a hat.
 Franklin showed up in a coonskin cap.
 He captivated Paris society.
 He frequented the first and now oldest coffee house in Paris Café Procope as did other luminaries of the time like Thomas Jefferson, John Paul Jones, Voltaire and a young Napoleon Bonaparte.